solarslurpi/obsidian-transcriber-plugin/README.md

 </div>

 The code starts out by loading the settings defined by the plugin. `loadSettings()` merges default settings with any saved settings using `Object.assign`.
 The [PluginSettings interface](https://github.com/solarslurpi/obsidian-transcriber-plugin/blob/main/plugin_settings.ts) defines the settings structure, and `DEFAULT_SETTINGS` provides initial values.
 The obsidian UI manages exposed settings by rendering a settings tab where users can view and modify them.
 Settings not exposed to the UI, like `logDir`, are managed internally within the plugin and not presented to the user.

+## Ribbon Icon
+The easieast way to add a ribbon icon is to use one of the built in icons.
+Obsidian uses [Lucide Icons](https://lucide.dev/icons/).
+According to the [Obsidian documentation](https://docs.obsidian.md/Plugins/User+interface/Icons), *Only icons up to v0.292.0 are supported at this time.*